How Senior Living Organizations Can Drive Leads with Content Marketing

 For organizations not using content marketing yet, the barrier to entry can seem daunting.
 Content marketing is a costly activity – both in time and money.
 But, if executed properly, content marketing can yield tremendous results for senior care organizations.

 On this episode of the Senior Care Growth Show, we talk to Justin Champion, Principle Content Professor at HubSpot and author of “Inbound Content: A Step-by-Step Guide To Doing Content Marketing the Inbound Way” about how organizations can use content marketing to drive new leads.
-Listen now or read the full transcript below.

 Winston: Welcome to this episode of the Senior Care Growth Show.
 My name is Winston and I am super excited today to be joined by Justin Champion.
 Justin is the Principle Content Professor at HubSpot, one of the leading marketing automation platforms.
 I should say, the leading marketing automation platform out there.
 He’s also the author of a new book, Inbound Content.
 Justin, welcome to the Senior Care Growth Show.
 And just by way of introduction, maybe you could tell people a little bit about yourself.

 Justin: First of all, thanks for having me.
 I’ve been a digital marketer for about a decade now and before Hubspot I actually worked at agencies exclusive.
 I worked in the agency world from a search engine marketing firm to a digital marketing firm to a PR firm.
 And when I came to Hubspot I started off as a customer success manager.
 Really was a good way of giving me 200 customers where I could run an experiment in my funnel, find a problem.
 And really the biggest problem that I noticed, not only with Hubspot but over my entire career is people really have an issue of planning and creating content and that’s one thing I’m passionate about, which is really led me to my role as the content professor on Hubspot Academy.
 So I live the dream every day because I’m doing something I feel passionate about.